SkyDev125/logseq/pages/IST___2___1___SO___Multi-Threading.md

 - Processes
 	- Child Processes
+		- States
+			- Zombie
+			-
 		- When created:
 			- The operating system guarantees that the child can access an exact copy (snapshot) of memory of the Parent Process
 		- After exiting
-			- The child will be in a "Zombie" state, where it will keep its information waiting for the parent to
+			- The child will be in a "Zombie" state, where it will keep its information waiting for the parent to retrieve it, or dismiss it.
 - Threads
 	- Min 1 per process
 	- Share memory with process